zneix/zneixbot/README.md

 - fun commands
   - `%` - rolls a random percentage between 0 and 100%
   - `8ball` - asks 8ball a magic question
-  - `coinflip` - heads or tails? (yes or no random choice)
+  - `coinflip` - heads or tails? (yes or no, random choice)
   - `lenny` - prints a lennyface
   - `rng` - picks random integer between two provided numbers
   - `scramble` - random scramble generator for Rubik's Cube solvers (aka Speedcubers)
-  - `squish` - processes a given emote / image URL / avatar and squishes it
+  - `squish` - processes a given emote / image URL / avatar and returns squished version of it
   - `wednesday` - is it wednesday, my dude?
 - bot-related commands
   - `about` - displays general information about the bot